Litter, illegal dumps causing problems for county officials - The Vicksburg Post

 “I see some of everything,” county Enforcement Officer Edmond Gibbs said, “from dead carcass of animals people discard on county rights of way, household appliances, furniture, all types of household garbage; you name it, we see it.”

-County Road Manager Jamie Cain said county road employees find “tires, couches, furniture, boxes, garbage, shingles; most of what we see is tires.
+County Road Manager Jamie Cain said county road employees find tires, couches, furniture, boxes, garbage, shingles; most of what we see is tires.
 When the road crews collect discarded tires, he said they are brought back to the county barn and later collected by a company from Jackson.

 Cain and Gibbs say the dumps are scattered across the county; may off county roads, where an illegal dumper can easily get out of sight from drivers traveling the main roads like U. S. 61 North and South or U.S. 80 or MS 27.